 The two best-known brands of roller shades for RVs on the market are AutoMotion Shades and MCD Innovations.
 We decided to go with AutoMotion Shades for a couple of reasons:

 2. We sourced our new blinds from an amazing family-owned business right in the RV capital of the world — Elkhart, Indiana.
 Bradd & Hall has a stellar reputation for providing top-quality RV and marine furniture, decor, and parts for the past 40 years.
-They carry AutoMotion Shades exclusively, making it an easy choice to go with two companies we already trust.
+They carry AutoMotion Shades exclusively, making it an easy choice to go with two companies we already trusted.

 Our motorhome at Bradd & Hall’s facility in Elhart, Indiana.
 They can ship furniture, blinds, flooring, and lots of great interior decor products to DIY RVers like us.
-But their techs also do full installations right here in Elhart.
+But their techs also do full installations right there in Elhart.

 Which AutoMotion Roller Shades Did We Install?